 If you install electricity-generating technology from a renewable or low-carbon source – solar panels or a wind turbine for example – the FITs scheme allows you to claim money back on your supply.

-Talk to our customer services team for more information.
+Talk to our FIT’s Team for more information.

 Benefits of FITS